How to use Segment events to power Knock

 Disabling an action

 Actions are automatically enabled when you create them.
-If you want to stop an event from triggering an action, you can go to the action page and toggle its status to "Inactive".
-Keep in mind that this will disable that action for the current environment only.
-When you're ready to trigger the action again, you can set it back to "Active".
+To stop an event from triggering an action, go to the action page and toggle its status to Inactive.
+Keep in mind that this will only disable that action for the current environment.
+When you're ready to trigger the action again, you can set it back to Active.

 Enabling Identify events

 When Segment sends identify events, Knock will create and update user information accordingly.
-Knock will correctly map the id, email, phone, avatar, name, and any other custom properties over.
+Knock will correctly map the id, email, phone, avatar, name, and any other custom properties.

 A screenshot of how to toggle Knock handling Segment identify calls